swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 ## Sensitive Attributes

 Sensitive attributes can be marked as such, indicating attributes that require protection against unauthorized or unwarranted disclosure.
 A visual indicator is displayed for these attributes.

-Sensitive attributes can only be defined within an OCA Bundle by declaring a Sensitive Overlay.

 [![Sensitive Attributes](../../assets/images/oca-sensitive-attributes.png)](../../assets/images/oca-sensitive-attributes.png)